ucsdscheduleplanner/UCSD-Schedule-Planner/README.md

 # Installation

-Our project is designed to be portable.
+This project is designed to be portable.
 We use docker to ensure that there is clear separation between our tool's runtime environment and the rest of your system.